spdx/spdx-spec/docs/annexes/spdx-license-expressions.md

 The current set of valid license exceptions identifiers can be found in [spdx.org/licenses](https://spdx.org/licenses).

 The special identifiers "NONE" or "NOASSERTION" cannot be used with the WITH operator.

-It is allowed to use the operator in lower case form `with`.

 ### Order of precedence and parentheses